zhangweijian97/LogseqNote/pages/dme presentation.md

 ### That is, to maximise non-gaussianity.
 To explain, the central limit theorem is that the distribution of a sum of independent random variables tends to be a Gaussian distribution.
 Let's define a variable y, which is a linear combination of x.
 You can see, y is also a linear combination of s.
 The central limit theorem tells us y is more gaussian than any of s.
 And if y equals one of the s, it is least gaussian.
-Therefore, if we find the parameters w, that maximizes the non-gaussianity of y, we do find the independent component s.
+Therefore, if we find all the parameters that maximizes the non-gaussianity of y, we do find the independent component s.
 ###
 讲
 ###